lvaudor/graphiT/README.md

 ## Installation

 For now there is no stable version of this package on CRAN.
-If you want to install the dev version run:
+If you want to install the dev version, make sure you have a very recent version of R (>3.2.2) and run:

 ```r
 if(!require(devtools)){install.packages("devtools")}
 devtools::install_github("lvaudor/graphiT")
 ```

 ## Use